Wish cooking turkey at Christmas was less stressful? Here are 20 simple tips to take the stress out of cooking your Christmas turkey.

 The other reason is often we are cooking for a large gathering, something most people don’t do all that often.
 The combination of cooking a meat that we hardly ever do crossed with cooking for a large gathering, often including relatives we don’t like or relatives that don’t like us (not in my case I hasten to add!!) or simply wanting to impress means, for many, the thought of cooking turkey is more daunting than it really needs to be!

-Here are 20 simple tips to help take the stress out of cooking that Christmas turkey…
+Here are 20 simple tips to take the stress out of cooking your Christmas turkey…

 1. Don’t cook turkey

 OK I realise this is a particularly mad tip for a blog post entitled 20 simple tips to take the stress out of cooking your Christmas turkey!
 But it is a good point – there is no law that says you have to have turkey on Christmas Day.
 Turkey is not the easiest meat in the world to cook and it is a meat which many are not that familiar with cooking.